 “If these results are confirmed through further investigation, especially a randomised clinical trial, terazosin may provide neuroprotection and potentially prevent – and not just manage – Parkinson’s disease.”

-For more information on neuroprotection and Parkinson’s disease, please visit the EPDA website.
+For more information on neuroprotection and Parkinson’s disease, please visit Parkinson’s Europe website.